Food4CE

 Knowledge Transfer Platform

-The Knowledge Transfer Platform provides useful information for managing and operating AFNs in CE.
-It combines and provides knowledge on most relevant business models, SFSC logistics solutions, and best practices.
-The KTP is a web-based tool and covers the following main topics relevant to small scale short food supply chains: Information systems and digitalization of logistics processes, advanced delivery/ordering principles, consolidation of deliveries, vehicle routing optimization, sharing of logistics facilities (warehousing), common packaging solutions and standards, energy use optimization systems, inclusive business models for systemic resilience, and collaboration models, planning models, development models, recycling.
+The Knowledge Transfer Platform was developed to provide useful information for managing and operating Alternative Food Networks (AFNs) in Central Europe.
+It brings together knowledge on the most relevant business models, short food supply chain (SFSC) logistics solutions and best practices identified during the project.
+The Knowledge Transfer Platform is a web-based tool covering the following main topics relevant to small-scale short food supply chains: information systems and digitalisation of logistics processes, advanced delivery and ordering principles, consolidation of deliveries, vehicle routing optimisation, sharing of logistics facilities (warehousing), common packaging solutions and standards, energy use optimisation systems, inclusive business models for systemic resilience, collaboration models, planning models, development models, and recycling.

 6